koalaman/shellcheck/README.md

 #### In your build or test suites
 While ShellCheck is mostly intended for interactive use, it can easily be added to builds or test suites.

-Use ShellCheck's exit code, or it's [CheckStyle compatible XML output](shellcheck.1.md#user-content-formats).
+Use ShellCheck's exit code, or its [CheckStyle compatible XML output](shellcheck.1.md#user-content-formats).
 There's also a simple JSON output format for easy integration.

 ## Installing